openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjdb_manual.md

     Cause: cjdb is configured by default not to capture `SIGSEGV` signals upon startup.

-    Solution: Developers who need to capture this signal during debugging can reset it using the following command.
+    Solution: If developers need to capture this signal during debugging, they can reset it using the following command.

     ```text
     (cjdb)process handle -p true -s true -n true SIGSEGV